 Participation is encouraged with our once a week recycling program.
-If you have more recyclables you can pay for an additional container from us or put your recyclables in your own containers or bags next to ours.
-We do "single stream recycling" meaning everything goes into one container and is sorted out at the recycling facility.
+We do “single stream recycling” meaning everything goes into one container and is sorted out at the recycling facility.
+Yes, this really happens.

 To see a recycling facility in action please watch the video below.

 Evergreen Waste Services would like everyone to reduce, reuse and recycle.
 We pick unlimited recyclables so feel free to put out as many of these approved materials.
 We provide you with a container and collection weekly on the same day as your garbage pick up.
 This service is included with your rate and it’s encouraged that you recycle.
 Remember even if you just recycle your paper and glass that’s better than having it go to the landfill.